Aéroport du Grand Ouest: Consultation

 A consultation was organised 26 June 2016 at the request of the French government.
 The population of Loire-Atlantique approved the transfer of Nantes Atlantique Airport in the town of Notre-Dame-des-Landes.
 Official results (communicated by the prefecture of Loire-Atlantique):

 Cancellation

-On 17 January 2018, prime minister Edouard Philippe announced that the airport project was definitively cancelled.
+On 17 January 2018, prime minister Édouard Philippe announced that the airport project was definitively cancelled.